 - Must meet the Corporation for National Community Service's minimum requirements

 - Must clear all required National Service Criminal History Checks

 - Must be a US citizen, US national, or legal permanent resident of the US

 - Must be high school graduates, GED recipients, or must be working toward attaining a high school diploma or GED during their term of service

-To the right is a typical week of an LRCC-SLA member, after the intensive, month-long training period.
-Each day will be assigned one of eight designations (Camping, Dive, Lake Host, Trail Host, Headquarters, Guide, Float, or Off).
+To the right is a typical week of an Lakes Region Conservation Corps member at the Squam Lakes Association.
+After the intensive, month-long training period, each day will be assigned a designation (Camping, Dive, Lake Host, Trail Host, environmental education, Waterfront, Float, or Off).
 Summer/Fall LRCC-SLA members spend most of their time diving or camping.
-This schedule rotates weekly, and LRCC-SLA members work each position consecutively, providing the opportunity to experience all aspects of the program.
+This schedule rotates weekly, and LRCC-SLA members serve in each position consecutively, providing the opportunity to experience all aspects of the program.
 Click on the schedule to enlarge the image.